// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 The departure isn’t really voluntary — SnapCalorie’s product status has degraded:

 2. Billing and support issues.
 Recurring complaints in app reviews about subscription billing without service delivery, slow refund processing, and unresponsive support emails.
-The pattern is consistent enough across reviews to suggest systemic issues rather than isolated cases.
+The pattern is consistent enough across reviews to suggest systemic issues.

 3. Accuracy class.
-SnapCalorie tested at ±19.8% MAPE in DAI 2026 — the highest error rate in the cohort.
+SnapCalorie tested at ±19.8% MAPE in DAI 2026 May validation — the highest error rate in the cohort.
 Even if the platform stabilizes operationally, the underlying tracking quality is below most alternatives.
-Migration is recommended on accuracy grounds even if you’ve had no other issues.
+Migration is recommended on accuracy grounds alone.

-Same photo-first workflow.
+Same photo-first workflow, calmer numbers.
 SnapCalorie users transition with minimal learning curve.
-The mental model — snap, confirm, log — is identical.
+The mental model — snap, confirm, log — is identical, and the photo logging is fast (about 3 seconds per meal in our cohort tests).

 The comparison is somewhat unfair given SnapCalorie’s degraded state.
-Cal AI wins on every meaningful axis: accuracy, active development, subscription stability, customer support, database size, and Apple Watch app.
-SnapCalorie’s only remaining advantage was lower monthly pricing ($8.99/mo) — but with billing issues, that’s not a reliable advantage.
+PlateLens wins on accuracy, replication, active development, free tier, database size, nutrient depth, clinician review, and long-term viability.
+SnapCalorie’s only theoretical edge is monthly pricing ($8.99/mo) — but billing reliability undermines that, and PlateLens annualized is cheaper anyway.

 Other Alternatives We Considered